joshnour/joshnour.github.io/README.md

 ## Current

-Some features this website has are:
+Some features this website has are
 * Analytics through Google Analytics,
 * A personal domain (joshnour.com)
 * An about section, a projects section, and a contact section
 * A working contact me form (using formspree.io)

 ## Bugs